Bethel Elementary School 2024-2025

 ARRIVAL AND DEPARTURE OF STUDENTS

-2. Car riders will be dismissed at 2:55 p.m.
-Yellow cards completed with student names must be displayed and visible throughout the entire car lot to expedite proper and efficient loading of cars.
+- Car riders will be dismissed at 2:50 p.m.
+Yellow cards completed with student names should be displayed and visible throughout the entire car line to expedite proper and efficient loading of cars.
 Bus riders will be dismissed at 3:00 p.m.
+Blue cards will be given to Bethel Bypass recipients that will be picking up their students on the bus lot side.

 VISITOR CHECK IN

 All visitors must sign-in through the office and wear a nametag while on campus.
 This is part of our safety plan and is for our students’ protection.
 Visitors shall not disrupt classrooms during instructional time (8:00 a.m. – 2:55 p.m.).
 Conference appointments can be scheduled with teachers and administration throughout the year.
-Parents/guardians who are guests for lunch will be asked to eat in a designated area with only their child.
+Visitors should stay in the lobby area at the fireplace after Lunch and Learns and while waiting for student(s) to check out.
+This is for the safety of all students and to also make sure learning is not disrupted throughout the building.

 BIRTH CERTIFICATES FOR KINDERGARTEN STUDENTS